 The latest iteration of Nissan's popular Altima midsize sedan provides a quiet, refined interior, high-tech options and a relatively sporty driving experience.
-What really makes the Altima stand out from its competitors, however, is its fuel economy - the volume-selling four-cylinder model is rated at 38 mpg on the highway, an impressive figure previously reserved for compact cars.
+The volume-selling four-cylinder model is rated at 38 mpg on the highway, making it one of the most efficient rides in its segment.

 The last-generation Altima was consistently one of the best-selling cars in its class, so Nissan chose to evolve the current model with subtle, incremental improvements instead of completely starting from scratch.
 The wheelbase carried over unchanged, while overall length grew by an inch and width increased by 1.3 inches.
 The suspension features struts in front and a multi-link setup at the rear.

 Despite the dearth of dimensional changes, the Altima is lighter than the last-gen model by about 80 pounds thanks to the increased use of high strength steel.

 That lighter curb weight, in addition to a retuned 2.5-liter four-cylinder engine, helps the new Altima to achieve best-in-class fuel economy of 27 mpg in the city and 38 mpg on the highway.
 Output is rated at 182 horsepower and 180 lb-ft of torque.
 Also aiding on the efficiency front is a next-generation continuously variable transmission (CVT) that was re-engineered for reduced internal friction and also features new control logic and expanded gear ratio coverage.

 The optional engine is a carryover 3.5-liter V6 that produces a healthy 270 horsepower and 258 lb-ft of torque.
 Like the four, the six-cylinder pairs exclusively with the CVT, and mileage is rated at 22/32 mpg - an increase of 1 mpg highway for the latest model year.